USS Zephyr

-USS Zephyr (PC-8) was a patrol coastal ship in the United States Navy.
+USS Zephyr (PC-8) was a patrol coastal ship of the United States Navy.

-Zephyr is the eighth ship of thirteen in the Cyclone class.
-All ships in this class are named after weather elements.
-Zephyr is the first Navy vessel to bear the name.
+Zephyr was the eighth ship of thirteen in the Cyclone class.
+All ships in this class were named after weather elements.
+Zephyr was the first Navy vessel to bear the name.
 She was laid down 6 March 1993, by Bollinger Shipyards, Lockport, Louisiana and launched 3 December 1993.
 She was commissioned on 14 October 1994 and decommissioned 1 October 2004 and transferred to the United States Coast Guard as USCGC Zephyr (WPC-8).

 Zephyr was the first Coast Guard cutter deployed to respond to the Deepwater Horizon oil rig fire.

-Zephyr was transferred back to the Navy on 30 September 2011, and is once again designated PC-8.
+Zephyr was transferred back to the Navy on 30 September 2011, and was once again designated PC-8.

 Zephyr was decommissioned on 17 February 2021.

+On March 23rd, 2026, the USS Zephyr was scuttled off the coast of Okaloosa County, Florida as part of the Florida Fish and Wildlife Conservation Commission's Artificial Reef Program.
+It was listed as a 331-ton 178' steel vessel.
+It lies in 157 feet of water.